-We've used a simplified example to show that the longer you take to repay a loan, the more it costs.
+Borrowing doesn't have to be bad news.
+Saving is always the better option if you can wait, but there may be times you can't get by without loans, credit cards or an WHY CREDIT IS TOUGH TO SHIFT We've used a simplified example to show that the longer you take to repay a loan, the more it costs.
 Real costs vary by the credit card, the interest rates and even when in the month you make your purchase.
 SAVING UP FOR STUFF OFTEN MEANS PAYING LESS THAN GETTING IT ON CREDIT, AND PUTS YOU IN CHARGE OF YOUR OUTGOINGS - SEE P26.

-GOLDEN RULES
+GOLDEN RULES Always ask:

-Alwavs ask:

 - Why you want to borrow

 - Whether it's worth the cost

-- If there are cheaper ways
+- If there are cheaper ways to pay

-to pay

 The bottom line is, always have a plan for paying it back.

-Staying on top of it

-When you have a means of paying it back, credit can help you get what you need in life.
-Where things start to go banana-shaped is when it's used to buy things you can't afford, or to mask bigger money problems.
+Staying on top of it When you have a means of paying it back, credit can help you get what you need in life.
+Where things start to go bananashaped is when it's used to buy things you can't afford, or to mask bigger money problems.
 If money's stressing you out, don't struggle on alone!
 Your university welfare team will have seen it all before, and can help you get back on track.

-CREDIT

-WHERE (AND WHEN) TO BORROW

-How you borrow money makes a big difference to what it costs you.
+GETTING MONEY CREDIT CRUNCHED WHERE (AND WHEN) TO BORROW How you borrow money makes a big difference to what it costs you.
 First up, run through the Golden Rules on p17.
 If borrowing is your best (or only) option, start comparing ways to get hold of the cash.

-Credit cards

-Good for emergencies, and tempting for loyalty points or 'cash back' on purchases.
+Credit cards Good for emergencies, and tempting for loyalty points or 'cash back' on purchases.
 Paying for items over £100 also gets you Section 75 protection, where the lender can step in if you have problems with the retailer.
-Borrowing is only free if you avoid interest and penalty fees (usually by repaying in full each month).

-- 0% introductory offers make borrowing cheaper.
+Borrowing is only free if you avoid interest and penalty fees (usually by repaying in full each month). - 0% introductory offers make borrowing cheaper.
 Just don't be tempted to supersize your spending - you still have to repay part of it every month, or in full when the deal ends. - Never withdraw cash on a credit card: it's rip-off city! - Store cards are credit cards with more catches and fewer benefits.
 Be savvy if you sign up, and always pay off in full.

-Bank loans

-Don't have a student account?
+Bank loans Don't have a student account?
 Regular loans and overdrafts come with big-boy rules, including arrangement fees, plus higher interest and missed payment charges.
 Unlike the Student Loan, there's no slack on repayments if your wages drop: banks expect to be paid whatever!
+Short-term loans Quick and easy money, often online or through an app - but with sky-high interest and late payment fees.
+Best swerved unless you have regular income.
+Buy now, pay later STRUGGLING WITH BORROWED CASH?

+ADVICE: CONTACT

+GET EXPERT

+THE STUDENT

-STRUGGLING WITH BORROWED CASH?
-GET EXPERT ADVICE: CONTACT THE STUDENT MONEY ADVISER AT YOUR UNI.
+AT YOUR UNI.